hudalao/sch_eq/README.rst

 Features
 --------

-In this program, two methods solving the OED has been provided:
+In this program, two methods solving the ODE has been provided:
 1. Fourier basis
 2. Legendre polynomials